Vienna, Austria’s capital, lies in the country’s east on the Danube River. Past residents include Mozart, Beethoven, and Sigmund Freud.

-The area is a UNESCO World Heritage Site and showcases many medieval castles, impressive monasteries and a breathtaking landscape.
+The area is a UNESCO World Heritage Site, showcasing many medieval castles, impressive monasteries, and breathtaking landscapes.

 The Danube winds its way through this romantic scenery, full of history and legends and past charming old villages and steep vineyards.
-The old castles tshoe the former importance of this trade and traffic-way.
-One of them – Dürnstein – is especially famous, because here King Richard Lionheart was imprisoned while waiting for his ransom to arrive from England.
+The old castles show the former importance of this trade and traffic way.
+One of them – Dürnstein – is especially famous because here, King Richard Lionheart was imprisoned while waiting for his ransom to arrive from England.

-The heart of the Wachau is the old wine-merchants’ town Krems.
-At the end of the day, you will visit Melk, the “Cradle of Austria“, the magnificent Benedictine Abbey, a pearl of the Austrian Baroque.
+The heart of Wachau is the old wine merchant’s town Krems.
+At the end of the day, you will visit Melk, the “Cradle of Austria, “the magnificent Benedictine Abbey, a pearl of the Austrian Baroque.

 10. Vienna Woods And Mayerling Tour

-Stop off at a café and enjoy cake at Klostergasthof Heiligenkreuz and finish with a guided walking tour through Baden.
+Stop off at a café, enjoy cake at Klostergasthof Heiligenkreuz, and finish with a guided walking tour through Baden.